DominatorStufs/LiveAssist/README.md

 # New Features Preview

-# About Cloud Injection
+# About LiveAssist
-Cloud Injection provides convenient cloud services to reduce user costs.
+LiveAssist provides convenient cloud services to reduce user costs.
 It supports free use of all functions and guarantees long-term stability!
 You do not need to pay for servers or any maintenance fees.
 - All functions are permanently free
 - No injection quantity limit
 - No management quantity limit